Sudoku Strategy Hub: Techniques to Solve Without Guessing

 Open a fresh Sudoku grid, keep the rules simple, and turn this article into actual practice.

-Get the iPhone App →The best Sudoku strategy is an order of operations: scan for singles, add candidates only when needed, clean impossible numbers, then look for pairs, triples, and box-line eliminations before advanced patterns.
-This order keeps you solving without guessing.
+Get the iPhone App →Use this Sudoku strategy hub as an order of operations: scan for singles, add candidates only when needed, clean impossible numbers, then move through pairs, triples, box-line reductions, and advanced patterns before guessing.

 If you searched for Sudoku strategy, Sudoku techniques, Sudoku tactics, or Sudoku methods, start here.
 The goal is not to memorize every named pattern at once.
-The goal is to know what to check next.
+The goal is to know what to check next and which guide to open when the grid stalls.

 Sudoku strategy order